jmoya34/ROS2-Basic-Necessities/README.md

 from rclpy.node import Node
 from std_msgs.msg import String
 ```
-We are recieving a String from the publisher node therefore we are going to need the String interface type.
+We are receiving a String from the publisher node therefore we are going to need the String interface type.

 ### Writing a subscriber node as a class
 ```python